 Museum internships present tremendous opportunities for archaeology students to engage in serious research and to benefit from hands-on training.
-To give students more opportunities and to honor Past President Elizabeth Bartman’s tremendous record of service, the AIA is establishing the Elizabeth Bartman Museum Internship Program will help make it possible for deserving graduate students to intern in a museum with an archaeological collection, either in the United States or abroad.
+To give students more opportunities and to honor Past President Elizabeth Bartman's tremendous record of service, the AIA is establishing the Elizabeth Bartman Museum Internship Program, which will help make it possible for deserving graduate students to intern in a museum with an archaeological collection, either in the United States or abroad.

 To support tomorrow's archaeologists today, please call 617.353.8709 or click here.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 The AIA’s Annual Meeting brings together scholars and professional archaeologists to share their discoveries.
 Award-winning ARCHAEOLOGY magazine engages the public in archaeology, while the AJA publishes archaeological research.

 Your contribution makes a difference.
 Learn more.